d-patravali/CSE151A_Project_2024/FinalReadMe.md

     ridge_alphas = [0.01, 0.08, 0.1, 0.15, 0.2, 0.3, 0.4, 1, 10, 100]

 #### Model 3: **Support Vector Regression (SVR)**
-The third model we built was Support Vector Regression, which uses support vectors to predict continuous stock price values while minimizing errors within a specified tolerance.
+The third model and final model we built was Support Vector Regression, which uses support vectors to predict continuous stock price values while minimizing errors within a specified tolerance.
 This model was used given the high dimensionality of our data set, which SVR works well for.
 For this model, the most critical step was hyperparameter tuning.
 We had to test our model on different **kernel**, **C**, **epsilon**, and **gamma** settings/values.
 We tested 72 different hyperparameter combinations and found that the most optimal hyperparameter combinations were (linear, 0.1, 0.01, and auto) and (linear, 0.1, 0.01, and scale) respectively.

 *CSV file created to analyze hyper parameter combinations and outputs*
 <img height="500" alt="SVR Hyper Perameter Sheet" src="https://github.com/user-attachments/assets/fd529b18-9939-464d-806b-6ee1fff13bda" />